-FE exam results can be used as one measurement in the assessment of the following student outcomes included in ABET General Criterion 3: (1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics; (2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors; and (4) an ability to recognize ethical and professional responsibilities in engineering solutions in global, economic, environmental, and societal context.
+FE exam results can be used as one measurement in the assessment of the following student outcomes included in ABET General Criterion 3: (1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics; (2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors; and (4) an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal context.
 The use of FE exam results in a particular outcome area is dependent on the specific engineering discipline.
 The current exam specifications for that discipline should be reviewed to determine the appropriateness of fit.
 While NCEES recognizes that most questions on the FE exam do not represent "complex" engineering problems, the assessment of this outcome could and should include the assessment of basic engineering problems.
 To satisfy student outcome 1, programs must demonstrate that students can apply the principles of engineering, science, and mathematics.
 The FE exam does this.